arbazsiddiqui/blog/content/posts/2020-05-16-building-your-first-chrome-extension-imdb-lookup.md

 ### Conclusion

 Browser extensions are extremely powerful and can change the way we browse internet.
 Some really successfully companies today started out as an extension.
-In this article we learnt how to build a  pure background extension, how to build a pure foreground extension and how to build hybrid extension by communicating between the two.
+In this article we learnt how to build a  background extension, how to build an extension which manipulates UI and how to build hybrid extension by communicating between the two.
 The complete code can be found [here](https://github.com/arbazsiddiqui/IMDB-Lookup-Extension).